Yifan-Yuan-academic/Yifan-Yuan-academic.github.io/_publications/2025-6-11-paper-Homomorphic-Encryption-Based-Semantic-Communications.md

 date: 2024-06-10
 venue: 'SPAWC'
 paperurl: 'https://ieeexplore.ieee.org/document/your-paper-number/'
-citation: 'Y. Yuan and Co-Author, "Homomorphic Encryption-Based Joint SourceChannel Coding for Semantic Communications," in Proceedings of IEEE International Workshop on Signal Processing and Artificial Intelligence for Wireless Communications (SPAWC), July 2025.'
+citation: 'Y. Yuan and Co-Author, "Homomorphic Encryption-Based Joint Source-Channel Coding for Semantic Communications," in Proceedings of IEEE International Workshop on Signal Processing and Artificial Intelligence for Wireless Communications (SPAWC), July 2024.'
 ---
 Detailed abstract of your paper here...
 This paper presents...
 The main contributions include...